bluesky/scanspec/docs/how-to/iterate-a-spec.rst

 If you are conducting a fly scan then you need the Path that the motor moves through.
 You can get that from the lower and upper bounds of each point.
-It is more efficient to consume this Path in chunks that can be processed into a
+It is more efficient to consume this Path in numpy array chunks that can be processed into a trajectory:
-trajectory:

 >>> path = spec.path()
 >>> len(path)